 - Property owners in Cape Cod have gotten the same beef from local property owners for allegedly ruining an ocean view.

 - Casinos.
-They are supposed to solve a tax problem for the whole county or state.
-(Remember all that lottery money that was supposed to go to education?)
 The builders tend to put them in places that are conveniently away from most people, but the local residents have to deal with the increased traffic, inconvenience of the construction machines in the area and such.
-BUT, since the whole county votes on whether or not to grant zone variance(s) to allow the building, the locals are out-voted by the people who won't have to deal with the headaches that are created.
+However, because the whole county votes on whether or not to grant zone variance(s) to allow the building, the locals are out-voted by the people who won't have to deal with the headaches that are created.

 - On the flip side, they are sometimes noted for boosting local businesses, whether it be shopping or restaurants, which people visit before or after going to the casino.

 - This is a particularly curly issue in the quiet island of Tasmania, with efforts to push out industry and keep the environment serene and untouched.
-The issue is a long and storied one, with the NIMBY side anywhere from not wanting old growth forest cut down to supply a pulp mill to wanting no people or jobs in the state so human hands cannot cause any damage, and the YIMBY side wanting more progress, development and employment opportunities.
-Both sides have a valid argument but who is in the right is not something this is the place to discuss.
+The issue is a long and storied one, with the NIMBY side opposing the pollution of the proposed pulp mill; with some going as far as vowing their blood will stain the wattle before it gets built, and the YIMBY side wanting more progress, development and employment opportunities.

 - Homeless shelters.
 The homeless are often seen as imposing many negative effects on the residents and businesses in any area.
 So the homeless shelter is located in some place that makes it hard for the homeless to have access to any of the good parts of the community.